 How to perform a clean boot

-- If the computer is connected to a network, network policy settings may prevent you from following these steps.
-We strongly recommend that you do not use the System Configuration utility to change the advanced boot options on the computer unless a Microsoft support engineer directs you to do this.
-Doing this may make the computer unusable.
+Important If the computer is connected to a network, network policy settings might prevent you from following these steps.
+Only use the System Configuration utility to change the advanced boot options on the computer with guidance from a Microsoft support engineer.
+Using the System Configuration utility might make the computer unusable.

-- If you were trying to fix an error or problem, see How to determine what is causing the problem after you do a clean boot.
+How to determine what is causing the problem after you do a clean boot

 How to start the Windows Installer service when system services are not loaded

-The Windows Installer service does not start if you clear the Load system services check box in the System Configuration utility.
-To use the Windows Installer service when system services are not loaded, you must start the service manually.
-To do this, follow these steps.
+The Windows Installer service doesn't start if you clear the Load system services check box in the System Configuration utility.
+To use the Windows Installer service when system services are not loaded, start the service manually.
+Here's how: